kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

 #### Story 3: User Configures Pod to have FQDN and it would like the pod hostname to be the FQDN

 Assume we have a pod named `foo` in a namespace `bar`.
 The PodSpec `subdomain` is set to `test`.
 We also assume the cluster-domain is set to its default, i.e. `cluster.local`.
 The FQDN of this pod is defined as `foo.test.bar.svc.cluster.local` (see details in [here](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service)).
-Additionally, the user sets `fqdnInHostname`: `true`.
+Additionally, the user sets `hostnameFQDN`: `true`.
 The Pod spec for this example would be:

 ```yaml
 # Pod spec